 The board should focus the digital investment discussion by asking the tough questions about what is really happening in the company and industry around the customer experience and how it’s being improved both now and in the future.
 The traditional discussion around understanding the overall strategy as a context for identifying the technology and other resources needed to execute it may be too introspective in today’s environment.
 Data and metrics around customer satisfaction and loyalty, innovation, and speed to market relative to competitors may present a more insightful basis for discussion.

-Optimizing return on investment (ROI) is an integral part of efficient resource allocation.
-The board should expect to see efforts aligned across the organization, its budgets and its priorities, with a focus on value to the customer and the customer’s end-to-end journey.
+Optimising return on investment (ROI) is an integral part of efficient resource allocation.
+The board should expect to see efforts aligned across the organisation, its budgets and its priorities, with a focus on value to the customer and the customer’s end-to-end journey.
 For example, the CDO or chief product officer should provide a technology road map for customer-facing and growth technology that incorporates data, privacy and regulatory compliance elements depending on the industry.
-An agile mindset to updating software development life cycles and budgetary processes enables organizations to meet market, customer and employee needs for pace and speed around the most valued features and functions.
-Once again, these perspectives will help organizations prioritize their digital investments.
+An agile mindset to updating software development life cycles and budgetary processes enables organisations to meet market, customer and employee needs for pace and speed around the most valued features and functions.
+Once again, these perspectives will help organisations prioritise their digital investments.

 There’s nothing worse for a brand than to drive demand but fail to deliver.
 The board should ensure sufficient attention is given to managing supply constraints and avoiding supply chain disruptions, so that digital investments pay off.
 This may entail closer attention to inventory management and demand forecasting.

 The above discussion will help companies address the challenge of investing at a sufficient pace to transform to a truly digital framework for doing business.
 This is a challenge that every board and the company it serves must meet head-on to sustain the viability of the business.

 For more about how companies can address the challenge of investing at a sufficient pace to transform to a truly digital framework for doing business, read the article here.